 Lindsey Goldrick Dean v Paul Curran

-After 13 years of suffering harassment at the hands of her troll, Paul Curran, social media lawyer Yair Cohen helped Lindsey Goldrick Dean get her life back.
+A ground-breaking harassment case, following 13 years of troll's harassment, social media lawyer Yair Cohen helped Lindsey Goldrick Dean get her life back.

 Why is the case of Lindsey Goldrick-Dean important